asafacihangir/microservices-notes/02-building-microservices.md

 Make a few GET requests to http://localhost/customers/2/orders and take note of the port in the response.
 It should change each time.

 The Feign client uses Ribbon to balance requests between instances of our Order Service.
-Ribbon uses the local service registry, to find all of the physical addresses of the Order Service, and uses a pluggable load-balancing algorithm to determine which instance should receive the next request.
+Ribbon uses the local service registry, to find all of the physical addresses of the Order Service, and uses a pluggable load-balancing algorithm to determine which instance should receive the next request.[1]

 By default, our Gateway Service, set up as a Zuul proxy, also uses Ribbon to balance requests between our services.
 Make a GET request to http://localhost/orders, taking note of the port again.